AxlTask — Task Pool and Arena

 Submit work to an AP and get a callback on the BSP when it completes:

-// Initialize (discovers available APs)
+// Create pool (discovers available APs)

 // AP work function (runs on a worker core)